Heron or Pigeon?

 Ah…right then I knew – I wanted to be a Heron.
 Yes, to be so calm, to use energy discerningly, and embody such an aura of stillness.
 Just watching the great bird, I was both more alert and more relaxed.

 Then…I turned my head and there beside me was a flock of…pigeons.
 Pecking the ground, moving in circles, looking a bit confused, not an ounce of stillness in them.
 The polar opposite of my Heron.
 I couldn’t help but laugh, and with a sigh, admit… I am part pigeon.

 Since that day I have consciously worked with this duality – the striving for heronhood and the nature of pigeonhood, both part of my essence.

-For over twenty years I have blended my backgrounds in education, counseling, psychology and coaching and my passions for mindfulness, creativity, wellness and neuroscience into work that deeply matters to me – helping people develop self-awareness, agency, empathy, and a respect for what is REAL within them.
+For over twenty years I have blended my backgrounds in education, counseling, positive psychology and coaching, and my passions for mindfulness, creativity, wellness and neuroscience into work that deeply matters to me – helping people develop self-awareness, agency, empathy, a deep sense of meaning and a respect for what is REAL within them.

 Responsive, Engaged, Authentic Living…

 My motto as a coach and teacher is taken from Richard Bach (author of Jonathan Livingston Seagull)…“We teach best what we most need to learn.”
 Managing stress.
 Practicing Mindfulness.
 Becoming REAL.
 Being resilient and optimistic.
 These aren’t things I came to this life naturally good at doing or being.
 Mine has been a journey of learning and growing…and it’s a journey that continues.
 Every day, every moment, is a lesson in living.
 And it’s that journey I seek to share.